Homotopy type theory as a language for diagrams of $\infty$-logoses: Higher category theory

-where the action of morphisms is given by pullback, preserves small limits.
+\(\shI'\) is the colimit of \(\shI_{\idx}\)'s if and only if \cref{eq:descent-cocone} is a pullback for every \(\idx \in \idxsh\).
 A \emph{morphism of \(\infty\)-logoses} is a functor preserving small colimits and finite limits.
-Note that any morphism of \(\infty\)-logoses has a right adjoint by the adjoint functor theorem.
+Note that any morphism of \(\infty\)-logoses has a right adjoint by the adjoint functor theorem \parencite[Corollary 5.5.2.9]{lurie2009higher}.
 We write \(\Logos \subset \enlarge \Cat\) for the subcategory spanned by the \(\infty\)-logoses and the morphisms of \(\infty\)-logoses. \end{definition}